SpinachR/research_ideas/README.md

 11. O2U-Net: adjust hyperparameters (learning rate) from Overfitting to Underfitting.
 The noise labels are usually memorized at the late stage of training as the "hard" samples.
 Therefore, by tracking the variation of loss of very sample at the different stages, it is possible to detect noise labels.
 12. A Novel Self-Supervised Re-labeling: self-supervision to generate robust features; using a parallel network to re-label the noise data.
 13. SELF: Learning to filter noisy labels with self-ensemble.
 Filter noise samples with moving average networks (the average prediction is not consistent with the given label BEFORE over-fitting to the dataset), the filtered samples will be used as unlabeled samples in semi-supervised learning.
 14. DivideMix: Learning with noisy labels as semi-supervised learning.
+Use GMM on per-sample loss to filter noise data as unlabeled data.
+Next, use MixMatch/co-refinement/co-guessing to train network.